dmvaldman/dmvaldman.github.io/_projects/half-formed-thought.md

 - the unconscious symbolism in pop songs, horror films as philosophical arguments, fashion as embodied ideology
 - any other domain where symbols outpace their referents
 ```
-*We're cookin with gas now*

-## RAG vs Agents

-I've come to realize that RAG is being displaced by agentic LLMs navigating a filesystem.
+***RAG vs Agents*** -- I've come to realize that RAG is being displaced by agentic LLMs navigating a filesystem.
 Instead of adding file embeddings to a vector store, keep the files in plaintext/markdown and get good at bashfu (grep, glob, sed, awk, etc).
 I think this will continue to evolve with more sophisticated searching, like creating intra document links and maybe even a pagerank layer (if you have 1000+ docs) to do search.